dsouflis/mathmlator/README.md

 Parsing with a combinator library is quite easy, but what you get back as result is ugly and depends on the shape of the compositions used to construct the grammar.
 Not useful to work with, and not stable, since it changes with any rearrangement of the grammar.
-That's why an AST for the polynomials is described.
+That's why an AST for the polynomials is defined.

 ```reason
 type mathmlPrim =